-- Dentistry Pharmacy Repurposing: The Province provided \$3.2 million to advance the planning and preliminary engineering for the repurposing of the Dentistry Pharmacy building.
-This funding will allow the university to complete additional investigations to properly prepare the business case and subsequent budget as required to advance a top institutional priority project.
-The project is currently at the design development stage base shell and core.
-The assessment concept approach that has been used to define this building's renewal program has proven to be extremely valuable and the University will be considering this methodology for future large preservation and renewal projects. - Devonian Botanical Gardens Base Infrastructure: The province has provided \$13 million dollars for much needed infrastructure improvements to address access, parking, and water issues facing the garden.
-This funding also played a key role in progressing the concept planning and design of the Islamic Garden. - Infrastructure Maintenance Program: Current levels of regular Infrastructure Maintenance Program (IMP) grants, together with the recent one-time special project funding, has allowed the university to maintain its trend in reducing the deferred maintenance liability facing the University.
-Maintaining IMP funding levels, at a minimum, is critical for the university to maintain our ability to stay-off increases in our deferred maintenance liability.
-That said, without increases to either base funding or additional one-time grants in this area, the university runs a growing risk increases to this liability (Refer to Figure 6.2 in the "Current State of Assets" section of the report). - Preservation Projects: Projects funded and undertaken in recent years have resulted in the following reductions in the Facility Condition Index (FCI) of some facilities.
-Refer to Figure 6.1, in the "Current State of Assets" section of the report, for a listing of current preservation projects and their associate reduction in FCI.
+- Dentistry Pharmacy Repurposing: The province provided \$3.2 million to advance the planning and preliminary engineering for the repurposing of the Dentistry Pharmacy building.
+This funding will allow the university to complete additional investigations to properly prepare the business case and subsequent budget required to advance a top institutional priority project.
+The project is currently at the design development stage (base, shell, and core).
+The assessment concept approach that has been used to define this building's renewal program has proven to be extremely valuable and the university will be considering this methodology for future large preservation and renewal projects. - Devonian Botanical Gardens Base Infrastructure: The province has provided \$13 million for much needed infrastructure improvements to address access, parking, and water issues facing the garden.
+This funding also played a key role in progressing the concept planning and design of the Islamic garden. - Infrastructure Maintenance Program: Current levels of regular Infrastructure Maintenance Program (IMP) grants, together with recent one-time special project funding, have allowed the university to maintain its trend in reducing the deferred maintenance liability facing the university.
+Maintaining IMP funding levels, at a minimum, is critical for preventing increases in our deferred maintenance liability.
+In addition, increases to either base funding or additional one-time grants are required to limit growing risk to this liability (Refer to Figure 18 in the "Current State of Assets" section of the report). - Preservation Projects: Projects funded and undertaken in recent years have resulted in reductions in the Facility Condition Index (FCI) of some facilities.
+Refer to Figure 17 in the "Current State of Assets" section of the report for a listing of current preservation projects and their associate of reduction in FCI.